 Christmas decoration ideas DIY

-It might surprise you to know that you already have all the crafts and tools needed to decorate your home for Christmas already (probably).
-So, if you want to make some DIY decorations, items that’ll come in handy include scissors, wire cutters, wire, paper, twine, cotton wall, scrap materials, ribbons, empty glass bottles, glitter, citrus fruit (to dry) and some creative flair!
+It might surprise you to know that you already have all the crafts and tools needed to decorate your home for Christmas (probably).
+So, if you want to make some DIY decorations, items that’ll come in handy include scissors, wire, wire cutters, paper, twine, cotton wall, scrap materials, ribbons, empty glass bottles, glitter, citrus fruit (to dry) and some creative flair!

 Homemade Christmas decoration ideas